Patent, Copyright & Trademark

 A plain-English guide to intellectual property law

-Whether you are in the world of business or creative arts, you need to understand the laws that govern your work.
+Whether you are in the world of business or creative arts, understanding the laws that govern your work is critical to success.
 But given the convoluted terminology that surrounds patents, copyrights, trademarks, and other intellectual property rights, this isn’t easy.
 Enter, Patent, Copyright & Trademark, which explains:

 Here, you’ll find plain-English definitions of intellectual property law terms, straightforward explanations of how intellectual property law affects online content—and much more.
 Plus, read all new Q&As excerpted from author Richard Stim's regularly updated blog, Dear Rich.